hluk/CopyQ/docs/faq.rst

 This code represents a command that can used in CopyQ (specifically it opens main window on Ctrl+Shift+1).
 To use the command in CopyQ:

-1. copy the code above,
+1. Copy the code above.
-2. open "Command" dialog (``F6`` shortcut),
+2. Open "Command" dialog (``F6`` shortcut).
-3. click "Paste Commands" button at the bottom of the dialog,
+3. Click "Paste Commands" button at the bottom of the dialog.
-4. click OK button.
+4. Click OK button.

 (Now you should be able to open main window with Ctrl+Shift+1.)